handley-lab/anesthetic/docs/source/reading_writing.rst

 * ``samples.to_csv("filename.csv")``: ``CSV`` files are a useful option when you would like to have a human readable file.
-Check out :py:func:`pandas.DataFrame.to_csv` for the various options of saving the data (e.g. choosing the delimiter etc.).
+Check out :py:meth:`pandas.DataFrame.to_csv` for the various options of saving the data (e.g. choosing the delimiter etc.).

 * ``samples.to_parquet("filename.parquet")``: When reading and writing speed is an issue, we recommend using the ``parquet`` file format, which should be faster than ``to_csv`` while still capable of handling the multiindex format.
+  Check out :py:meth:`pandas.DataFrame.to_parquet` for more information.